Backpacking Tomorrow – Yes

 I believe I have taken care of all the backpacking prep.
 REI was heavily utilized to provide me with the most efficient backpack and gear possible.
 Mentally I and totally psyched, I mean I can’t wait to immerse myself into the wilderness.
 My friends and family are concerned that I am going alone and they have pushed hard for me to consider a satellite phone or beacon.
 But no, I am not worried about this segment, by PCT backpacking challenge, this will be pretty easy.
 Sure I may injure myself but I will survive, there will be other hikers who will hear my whistle for help.

 The greater challenge that I have transitioned through is mental acceptance that I am actually doing this.
-Thoughts of shouldn’t I be working or what about other professional opportunities have crept into my head, but I think I have them cleared away.
+Thoughts of shouldn’t I be working or what about other professional opportunities that have crept into my head, but I think I have them cleared away.
 Yes I am going to take a few days in-between the next segment to launch my consulting career with Willamette View, but everything has worked out to make me believe that I am truly supposed to be doing this.
 I do believe that there is some greater understanding that I will gain from it.

 I don’t know what that might be but I can’t wait to reevaluate life after coming out of the wilderness in a few months.
 I know that what ever I will do, I will do it better for having this experience.
 I love that confidence that I know God has planted in me.